-Poor digestion affect 60-70 million people daily, whether due to serious digestive disorders, stress, dietary choices, health issues, or a mixture of all of the above.
+Poor digestion affects 60-70 million people daily, whether due to serious digestive disorders, stress, dietary choices, health issues, or a mixture of all of the above.
 Digestive issues can be hard to diagnose because many of the same symptoms occur in different gastrointestinal disorders.
-Some people may deal with IBS, Crohn’s, a food intolerance, hormone disruptions, chronic stress, may not get enough exercise, or may be eating an unhealthy diet.
+Some people may deal with IBS, Crohn’s, a food intolerance, hormone disruptions, chronic stress, may not get enough exercise, or maybe eating an unhealthy diet.
 Ongoing health issues, supplements, or even prescription drugs can also cause digestive upset.
-It is also common for many women to experience digestive upset during their menstrual cycle when hormones fluctuate, which directly affect digestion as a result.
+It is also common for many women to experience digestive upset during their menstrual cycle when hormones fluctuate, which directly affects digestion as a result.

 Why Our Digestive Health is So Important

 Though diagnosing a serious digestive disorder or dealing with the cause of minor general digestive problems can be tough, we should strive to maintain a healthy gut however possible.
 The digestive tract is referred to as our “second brain” due to the way approximately 70-80 percent of our nerves run through the digestive system.
 This is largely why stress-related issues can upset a person’s stomach, or lead to stress-related IBS.
 We should also consider how the good bacteria in our digestive system affects our immunity and brain health as well.